aftab8052tech/AftabDemo/README.md

 # AftabDemo
 <br>
 Hello !
-This is Aftab Alam
+This is Aftab Alam (Btech)